SheepYY039/obsidian-digital-garden/src/site/notes/62-Encyclopedic/62.01-security-plus/20220605150929-memory-vulnerabilities.md

 ### NULL Pointer Dereference

 - When an attacker can make a program point to a NULL memory where nothing exists
-- Then application crashes, debug information is displayed, and DoS
+- Then application crashes, debug information is displayed, and [[62-Encyclopedic/62.01-security-plus/20220606122813-denial-of-service|DoS]]

 ### Integer Overflow